-A friend tells you he has learned about a new law of nature.
+A friend tells you they have learned about a new law of nature.
 What can you know about the information even before your friend describes the law?
-How would the information be different if your friend told you he had learned about a scientific theory rather than a law?
+How would the information be different if your friend told you they had learned about a scientific theory rather than a law?